sudhakar3697/awesome-electron-alternatives/README.md

 * [HTA/HTML Application](https://en.wikipedia.org/wiki/HTML_Application): HTML Application or "HTA" is a Microsoft Windows program whose source code consists of HTML, Dynamic HTML, and one or more scripting languages supported by Internet Explorer, such as VBScript or JScript.
 The HTML is used to generate the user interface, and the scripting language is used for the program logic.
 An HTA executes without the constraints of the internet browser security model; in fact, it executes as a "fully trusted" application.

 ## 📚 Notes
+This list is provided for informational purposes.
+The inclusion of any programming language or tool as an alternative to electron-js does not imply endorsement or recommendation.
+Users are advised to conduct their own research before choosing a programming language or alternative to electron-js for their specific needs.

 Consider **Progressive Web Apps** [PWA](https://developers.google.com/web/progressive-web-apps/desktop), if your app doesn't require any platform interactions.

 > "Progressive Web Apps might not be able to replace every kind of native application, but they can be viable replacements for some apps written with the Electron web wrapper technology".
 For more info: